ucan-wg/invocation/README.md

 ### 8.1.2 Failure

 The `err` branch MAY contain detail about why execution failed.
-It is left undefined in this specification to allow for Task types to standardize the data that makes sense in their conetxts.
+It is left undefined in this specification to allow for Task types to standardize the data that makes sense in their contexts.

 If no information is available, this field SHOULD be set to `Null`.